gwlund/2023-Bellingham-Mayoral-General-Election/README.md

 # 2023-Bellingham-Mayoral-General-Election
 Analysis by precinct of the Bellingham Mayoral election between Kim Lund and Seth Fleetwood.

 Fastest way to provision jupyter notebook is to use github codespaces through the Code button.
-Once environment spins up then configure kernal and setup python to 3.10.8.
-Lastly, pip install geopandas from the terminal and then run the notebook.
+Once environment spins up then configure kernel and setup python to 3.10.8.
+Lastly, ```pip install geopandas``` from the terminal and then run the notebook.

 Here is what the codespace IDE looks like
 ![Code Space](code-space-ui.png)